 Your First Match:

-I recommend getting their early, so you have ample time to get ready.
+I recommend getting there early, so you have ample time to get ready.
 First step should be to check in with the range or the match director depending how the club is set up.
 There is usually some sort of safety brief before the match.
-The matchdirector will go over the range rules and the rules for that discipline.
+The match director will go over the range rules and the rules for that discipline.
 DO NOT PUT YOUR GUN ON YOUR BELT AT YOUR VEHICLE.
 This is a common mistake among first time match shooters.
 Ranges will have a designated area for handling firearms.
 If you are handling your firearms outside of those designated areas, it could result in getting disqualified from the match.
-Match directors and range officers are there to make sure that range is safe environment.
-Listen to the to them and it will set you up for success.
+Match directors and range officers are there to make sure that the range is a safe environment.
+Listen to them and it will set you up for success.